ibm-cloud-docs/discovery-data/backup.md

 1. Enter `oc get pods|grep crawler`.

-   If you are restoring user data to an instance of {{site.data.keyword.discoveryshort}} version 2.1.2 or earlier, enter `oc get pods|grep ingestion` to find the ingestion pod.
+   If you are manually restoring data to an instance of {{site.data.keyword.discoveryshort}} version 2.1.2 or earlier, enter `oc get pods|grep ingestion` to find the ingestion pod.
+   {: tip}

 1. Enter the following command: